Goddiegold/Goddiegold/README.md

 # 👋 Hi, I'm **Godwin Ehikhamhen**

-🚀 Passionate **Full Stack Engineer** with experience in **scalable web applications, fintech solutions, and automation tools**.
+🚀 Passionate **Full Stack Engineer** with experience in building **web and mobile applications**.
 I love bringing ideas to life and learning along the way.

 ---